Sentiment-enhanced Graph-based Sarcasm Explanation in Dialogue: Introduction

-However, it is non-trivial to enhance SED by exploiting the sentiment information due to the following challenges: \begin{itemize} \item \textbf{C1: Diverse effects of utterance tokens on sentiments.} There are various types of tokens in the utterance, such as turning tokens (\eg ``but''), negating tokens (\eg ``not''), intensity tokens (\eg ``very''), and sentiment tokens (\eg ``happy''), which have diverse contributions to the sentiments of the utterance.
-Therefore, how to analyze the various effects of these tokens on the utterance sentiments is a vital challenge. \item \textbf{C2: Gap between video-audio sentiment signals and the embedding space of BART.} The sentiment signals delivered by the video and audio modalities, like facial expressions and voice tones, do not match the semantic space of BART well, since BART is pretrained purely on the textual corpus.
-Therefore, how to effectively inject sentiment information into BART is an important challenge. \item \textbf{C3: Various semantic relations among utterances, utterance sentiments, and video-audio sentiments.} There are rich semantic relations among utterances, utterance sentiments, and video-audio sentiments (\eg the semantic association among tokens in utterance and the sentiment inconsistency between the utterance sentiment and the corresponding video-audio sentiment) are also important for sarcasm explanation~\cite{DBLP:conf/lrec/RayMNB22}.
-How to model these various relations to help comprehend the context of dialogue and hence improve sarcasm explanation generation is also a crucial challenge. \end{itemize}
+However, it is non-trivial to enhance SED by exploiting the sentiment information due to the following challenges: \textbf{C1: Diverse effects of utterance tokens on sentiments.} There are various types of tokens in the utterance, such as turning tokens (\eg ``but''), negating tokens (\eg ``not''), intensity tokens (\eg ``very''), and sentiment tokens (\eg ``happy''), which have diverse contributions to the sentiments of the utterance.
+Therefore, how to analyze the various effects of these tokens on the utterance sentiments is a vital challenge. \textbf{C2: Gap between video-audio sentiment signals and the embedding space of BART.} The sentiment signals delivered by the video and audio modalities, like facial expressions and voice tones, do not match the semantic space of BART well, since BART is pretrained purely on the textual corpus.
+Therefore, how to effectively inject sentiment information into BART is an important challenge. \textbf{C3: Various semantic relations among utterances, utterance sentiments, and video-audio sentiments.} There are rich semantic relations among utterances, utterance sentiments, and video-audio sentiments (\eg the semantic association among tokens in utterance and the sentiment inconsistency between the utterance sentiment and its corresponding video-audio sentiment), which can be important cues for sarcasm explanation~\cite{DBLP:conf/lrec/RayMNB22}.
+How to model these various relations to improve sarcasm explanation generation is also a crucial challenge.